bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/form-editor.rst

 Editor Area
 ~~~~~~~~~~~

-In the editor area you can layout and design your form's by drag and drop.
+In the editor area you can layout and design your forms by drag and drop.
 To
-add new components open the palette from the :ref:`form-editor-tool-bar` and
+add new components, open the palette from the :ref:`form-editor-tool-bar` and
 drag and drop it to this area.

-Per default components are structured from top to bottom with full width.
+Per default, components are structured from top to bottom with full width.
 To
 change this you can use a :code:`Layout` component.
 With this you can arrange components
 side by side in a grid.